Full-motion video: Home systems

-In 1984, a home console system called the Halcyon was released by RDI Video Systems that used Laserdiscs for its games and was to feature ports of several popular Laserdisc arcade games of the day.
+Between 1984 and 1987, a number of laserdisc games were released for the MSX computer in Japan, including ports of arcade games.
+In 1985, a home console system called the Halcyon was released by RDI Video Systems that used Laserdiscs for its games and was to feature ports of several popular Laserdisc arcade games of the day.
 It used FMV exclusively, but the company folded after releasing only two titles for the system.
 The LaserActive from Pioneer would try the technology again in 1994, but it too failed.

 By the early 1990s when PCs and consoles moved to creating games on a CD, they became technically capable of utilizing more than a few minutes' worth of movies in a game.
 This gave rise to a slew of original FMV-based computer games such as Night Trap (1992), The 7th Guest (1993), Voyeur (1993), Phantasmagoria (1995), and Daryl F. Gates' Police Quest: SWAT (1995).
 Other titles were simply scaled down ports of Laserdisc arcade games, some of them a decade old by this time.
 Regardless of their sources, these FMV games frequently used B-movie and TV actors and promised to create the experience of playing an interactive movie or animation.
 However, production values were quite low with amateurish sets, lighting, costumes, and special effects.
 Animated titles either cobbled together footage from old anime or used cheaper overseas animation producers to create their footage.
 In addition, the video quality in these early games was low, and the gameplay frequently did not live up to the hype becoming well-known failures in video gaming.
 At this time, consoles like 3DO, CD-i, and Sega CD borrowed this concept for several low-quality interactive games.
 Companies such as Digital Pictures and American Laser Games were formed to produce full-motion video games.